ansistrano/deploy/README.md

   ansistrano_current_dir: "current" # Softlink name.
 You should rarely changed it.
   ansistrano_current_via: "symlink" # Deployment strategy who code should be deployed to current path.
 Options are symlink or rsync
   ansistrano_keep_releases: 0 # Releases to keep after a new deployment.
 See "Pruning old releases".
+  ansistrano_use_hardlinks: no # If your system allows it, you can save you a lot of space by using hard links.

   # Arrays of directories and files to be shared.
   # The following arrays of directories and files will be symlinked to the current release directory after the 'update-code' step and its callbacks